 I am an interdisciplinary geographer interested in the technologies and tactics through which mass displacement is conceived, justified and enacted.
 My research uses the contemporary politics of urban renewal in India to challenge conventional theories of economic transition, city planning, and political rule.
 I taught for two years at the London School of Economics before joining Rutgers in 2012.
-I am also the Director of the South Asian Studies Program at Rutgers.
+I am the current Graduate Program Director in Geography and served as the Director of the South Asian Studies Program at Rutgers from 2013-2020.

 I am the author or editor of three books published or forthcoming and have published widely on subaltern urbanism, environmental politics, aesthetic governmentality, property, and the uses and limits of gentrification theory.